sarahfossheim/ethicaldesign.guide/about.md

 ## About the creator

 [Sarah Fossheim](https://fossheim.io/) ([@liatrisbian](https://twitter.com/liatrisbian)) is a multidisciplinary developer and designer focused on creating inclusive and accessible products.
-They created Ethical Design Guide in <del>August</del> <ins>October</ins> 2020, with the goal of making it easier to create more ethical products.
+They created Ethical Design Guide in October 2020, with the goal of making it easier to create more ethical products.

 It originally started with a Notion document in June 2020, but was moved over to its own self-hosted platform in fall.
 This allows others to submit resources in a supervised way without allowing trolls to misuse the functionality, by creating a pull request on GitHub.